 Photo credit: The Little Mermaid, auntie rain, Flickr

-Over the next week I will no doubt be pulled into watching the new Little Mermaid remake starring Halle Bailey.
+Over the next week, I will no doubt be pulled into watching the new Little Mermaid remake starring Halle Bailey.
 I have too many kids, and suffer from too much nostalgia not to watch… and a Black Ariel?
-Who could resist!
-I’m genuinely excited to watch Across the Spider-verse, with Miles being far and away the greatest (and Blackest) spiderman already.
+Who could resist?!
+I’m genuinely excited to watch Spider-Man: Across the Spider-verse, with Miles being far and away the greatest (and Blackest) Spiderman already.
 It feels like there is a stampede of remade children’s movies with Black leads, turn on Disney+ and you can even stream a Black Tinkerbell!
-First we took over the White House and now we are ruling the ocean floor, the multiverse and Neverland.
+First, we took over the White House and now we are ruling the ocean floor, the multiverse, and Neverland.
 Martin can rest knowing that we have overcome!!!

 There is a chronic lack of Black children’s characters in children’s books, which bleeds onto a lack of representation on screen.
-There has been a year on year increase in the amount of children books published with a lead character who is from a racialised minority in the UK, but the latest figure was that these only accounted for 9 percent books.
-But that figure is for new books and doesn’t tell us about the overall the diversity of the total children’s books that are read.
+There has been a year-on-year increase in the number of children’s books published with a lead character who is from a racialized minority in the UK, but the latest figure was that these only accounted for 9 percent of books.
+But that figure is for new books and doesn’t tell us about the overall diversity of the total children’s books that are read.
 The truth is that the default is White and until recently it was rare to see a Black lead in either books or on screen.
 Halle Bailey has not been shy about sharing what she sees as the importance of diversity on the screen for young people.
-In an interview for Guardian she said ‘if I would have had a black mermaid, that would have been insane, that would have changed my whole perspective, my whole life, my confidence, my self-worth.
+In an interview for Guardian she said “if I would have had a [B]lack mermaid, that would have been insane, that would have changed my whole perspective, my whole life, my confidence, my self-worth.
 You’re able to see a person who looks like you, when you’re young?… it’s so important.”

-One of the reasons I’m more excited to watch Miles in the Spiderverse is that he is genuinely different, not just a coloured in Spiderman.
+One of the reasons I’m more excited to watch Miles in the Spider-verse is that he is genuinely different, not just a colored- in Spiderman.
 His character, story, and even the soundtrack are built around his Blackness (it’s still Marvel, don’t believe I’m falling completely for the hype now).
 But Black Ariel is the opposite, the original character in Blackface.
 I haven’t seen the remake yet, but given all the clips it seems like a pretty straightforward re-shoot, with live action and a Black lead.
 They still couldn’t even find a Caribbean to voice the real star of the movie Sebastian.
-We need new stories, new characters and not just sentimental (and deeply patriarchal) Disney fairy tales with a splash of diversity.
-The last thing young Black girls need to be buying into is the myth that a great White prince is going to come and save you.
+We need new stories, new characters, and not just sentimental (and deeply hetero-patriarchal) Disney fairy tales with a splash of diversity.
+The last thing young Black girls need to be buying into is the myth that a great White prince is going to come and save them.
 Don’t get me wrong, there is nothing wrong with diversity, but we should never confuse it with representation let alone racial progress.
 So enjoy the movie for what it is, and not try to make it something it can never be.